Darrell P. Wheeler

 Wheeler currently serves on the U.S. Presidential Advisory Council on HIV/AIDS (PACHA); is a member of the SUNY Research Council; is on the Executive Management Committee of the HIV Prevention Trials Network; co-chairs the HIV Prevention Trial Networks HPTN Scholars Program, which has become a model for other mentoring programs to foster career development among underrepresented minority scholars; and is on the Board of Directors for the NASW Assurance Services Incorporated.

-Prior to coming to New Paltz, Wheeler served as Provost and Senior Vice President for Academic Affairs at Iona College; as Dean of the School of Social Welfare and Vice President for Public Engagement at the University at Albany; and Dean for the School of Social Work at Loyola University Chicago.
+Prior to coming to New Paltz, Wheeler served as Provost and Senior Vice President for Academic Affairs at Iona University; as Dean of the School of Social Welfare and Vice President for Public Engagement at the University at Albany; and Dean for the School of Social Work at Loyola University Chicago.
 He has additionally held academic positions at Hunter College, CUNY, Columbia University, and the University of North Carolina at Greensboro.

 Wheeler received his Ph.D. in social work and MPH in health administration from the University of Pittsburgh, his MSW in health/mental health from Howard University, and his BA in sociology from Cornell College.
 He served in the United States Air Force and as an intern officer in the U.S. Public Health Service Commissioned Corps.